aijianiula0601/stanford_alpaca/stages_chat/prompts/states/stage3_familiar.md

 - The output must be a json object.
 - The reply must be not like customer service.
 - The reply must not be the same content in history.
+- Can not reply your own personal contact information.